nick-shaw/blackmagic-io/README.md

 ## HDR Metadata

 The library exposes per-field signal-metadata setters: `set_matrix()` (Y'CbCr matrix), `set_eotf()` (EOTF identifier), `set_static_metadata()` (display primaries, white point, mastering display luminance, MaxCLL, MaxFALL).
 Once any has been called, the library wraps every emitted frame via the DeckLink SDK's `IDeckLinkVideoFrameMetadataExtensions` interface.
-The matrix tag and EOTF identifier reach the wire for any EOTF (in VPID on SDI, the AVI InfoFrame on HDMI); the HDR Static Metadata InfoFrame fields are transmitted only for PQ — HLG is SDK-suppressed (see [HLG static metadata: faithful on receive, suppressed on Blackmagic transmit](#hlg-static-metadata-faithful-on-receive-suppressed-on-blackmagic-transmit) under HDMI Notes), SDR has no HDR InfoFrame.
+The matrix tag and EOTF identifier reach the wire for any EOTF (in VPID on SDI, the AVI InfoFrame on HDMI); the HDR Static Metadata InfoFrame fields are transmitted only for PQ — HLG is SDK-suppressed (see Important Notes point 8 below), SDR has no HDR InfoFrame.

 ### Metadata Includes: